bebatut/enasearch/README.rst

       Search data given a query

     Options:
+        --free_text_search      Use free text search, otherwise the data warehouse is used
-      --query TEXT            Query string, made up of filtering conditions, joined by logical ANDs    , ORs and NOTs and bound by double quotes; the filter fields for a query are accessible with get_filter_fields and the type of filters with get_    filter_types
+        --query TEXT            Query string, made up of filtering conditions, joined by logical ANDs, ORs and NOTs and bound by double quotes; the filter fields for a query are accessible with get_filter_fields and the type of filters with get_filter_types  [required]
-      --result TEXT           Id of a result (accessible with get_results) --display TEXT          Display option to specify the display format (accessible with get_    display_options)
+        --result TEXT           Id of a result (accessible with get_results) [required]
+        --display TEXT          Display option to specify the display format (accessible with get_display_options)  [required]
-      --download TEXT         (Optional) Download option to specify that records are to be saved     in a file (used with file option, list accessible with get_download_
+        --download TEXT         Download option to specify that records are to be saved in a file (used with file option, list accessible with get_download_options)
-                              options)
-      --file PATH             (Optional) File to save the content of the search (used with download    option)
+        --file PATH             File to save the content of the search (used with download option)
-      --fields TEXT           (Optional, Multiple) Fields to return (accessible with get_returnable    _fields, used only for report as display value)
+        --fields TEXT           Fields to return (accessible with get_returnable_fields, used only for report as
+                                display value) [multiple]
-      --sortfields TEXT       (Optional, Multiple) Fields to sort the results (accessible with get_    sortable_fields, used only
-                              for report as display value)
+        --sortfields TEXT       Fields to sort the results (accessible with get_sortable_fields, used only for report as display value) [multiple]
-      --offset INTEGER RANGE  (Optional) First record to get (used only for display different of     fasta and fastq
+        --offset INTEGER RANGE  First record to get (used only for display different of fasta and fastq
-      --length INTEGER RANGE  (Optional) Number of records to retrieve (used only for display     different of fasta and fastq --help                  Show this message and exit.
+        --length INTEGER RANGE  Number of records to retrieve (used only for display different of fasta and fastq
+        --help                  Show this message and exit.

 It can also be used as a Python library: